NishaKushwah2004/Cognifyz-Full-Stack-Development/Task02/README_Task02.md

 ## ⚙️ Installation & Setup

 ### 1️⃣ Navigate to Task 02 Folder
-open your terminal and move into the Task 02 directory:
+Open your terminal and move into the Task 02 directory:
 ```bash
 cd Task02
 ```